saumethan/Bus-Tracker/readme.md

 - Auto refresh current location
 - Show buses on route when clicked on (noc codes)
 - Split AddButtonToMap() function
-- When location button is pressed zoom level should stay the same
 - Add route numbers onto the live buses

 # Contributors